Jantar Mantar Delhi Entry Fee

 Maharaja Sawai Jai Singh for his knowledge of astronomy and steps for the betterment of masses by abolishing practices such as sati, is considered to be one the most enlightened rulers of India.
 Other observatories were built in Ujjain, Jaipur, Varanasi and Mathura.
 The observatories in Ujjain, Jaipur and Varanasi are still functional.

-Jantar Mantar Delhi was built with purpose of providing accurate astronomical data Maharaja had found that the then present astronomical instruments were quite small, and hence couldn’t make correct observations.
+Jantar Mantar Delhi was built with the purpose of providing accurate astronomical data Maharaja had found that the then present astronomical instruments were quite small, and hence couldn’t make correct observations.

 The observatory, Jantar Mantar was active for 7 years, when everyday data was collected, calculated and then given to the ruling emperor.
 However, due to construction of tall buildings around it, it no longer provides the correct calculations.